-So, what is a Certificate of Good Standing in the UK?
+What is a Certificate of Good Standing in the UK?
+Is it maybe something your business needs?

 In simple terms, this means that your business has been running smoothly since it was registered as a limited company.
 Good for you!
 Sometimes, this certificate might be referred to as a ‘Certificate of Authorisation’ or ‘Certificate of Existence’ instead.

-- A statement from the Companies House that no action is being taken to strike off the company or dissolve it;
+- A statement from the Companies House saying that no action is being taken to strike off the company or dissolve it

 That may look like a lot, but in reality, it’s just a few short details with an accompanying statement from the Companies House.
 It’s just a single A4 certificate, after all.